Teodore-Farag/Internship_Task/README.md

 # Internship_Task
 Hi this is Teodore i have completed the assigned task for me.<br>
 The API provideed had limited times to call the API so i found another one which did not had that limitation.<br>
 This API can make a normal conversion with currency to currency and it can convert an amount of that currency to the distined one.
-It also covers every case including edge cases and it tells exactly what is wrong.The input of every call is consisted of base currency, targeted currency, and amount.
+It also covers every case including edge cases and it tells exactly what is wrong.
+The input of every call is consisted of base currency, targeted currency, and amount.
 If you did not pass an amount to be converted it is set to default of 1 but the other attributes is required in order to get an output.
 This is a guide to test the task.<br>
 1 open new terminal and put this command git clone https://github.com/Teodore-Farag/Internship_Task. <br>
 2 open the folder on vsCode and open a new terminal.<br>